openlibhums/memory-alpha/content/pages/support/issues-volumes-and-collections/issues-and-volumes.md

 You can set the standard issue metadata and images for the issue on this page.
 Information on the sizes of the cover image and large image can be found in the Styling section<!-- missing hyperlink-->.
 In addition, you can also provide identifiers for the issue (DOI or ISBN), set an issue type or provide an issue code.

 - **Issue code**
    This optional alphanumeric [slug](<https://en.wikipedia.org/wiki/Slug_(web_publishing)>) is used to generate a human-readable URL for an issue.
-It should consist of lowercase letters, numbers, and hyphens (no spaces or special characters).
+It can consist of lowercase letters, numbers, and hyphens (no spaces or special characters).
   For example, if you enter winter-special-issue, the issue URL will be:
   `yourjournal.com/collection/code/winter-special-issue/`